PGSSoft/ParallaxView/README.md

 #### Manual

 You can download the latest files from our [Releases page](https://github.com/pgs-software/ParallaxView/releases).
 After doing so, drag `ParallaxView.xcodeproj` into your project in Xcode, and for your project target on ***General*** tab in ***Embedded Binaries*** section add `ParallaxView.framework`.
-Example project is configured the same way, so you have a crib sheet.
+Example project is configured the same way, so you have the crib sheet.

 ## Author